Inside the SAP CX Suite: Sub-Solutions, Extensions, and Architecture

 Can I implement just one sub-solution within a product?

-In most cases, the sub-solutions within a product are included together — you don’t license pipeline management separately from territory management in Sales Cloud V2.
-However, you can scope your implementation to configure only the sub-solutions you need and add others later.
+The sub-solutions within a product come together.
+You don’t license pipeline management separately from territory management in Sales Cloud V2.
+But you can scope your implementation to configure only the pieces you need and add others later.
+We do this all the time.
+Start with pipeline and forecasting, add territory management in phase two.

 How complex is the BTP extension model?

-It depends on what you’re building.
-Simple extensions (adding fields, custom validation rules, notification triggers) take 1-2 weeks.
-Complex extensions (custom workflows, third-party integrations, custom UIs) take 4-8 weeks.
-The learning curve for SAP CAP is moderate — experienced Node.js or Java developers typically become productive within 2-3 weeks.
+Depends what you’re building.
+Simple extensions (adding fields, custom validation, notification triggers): 1-2 weeks.
+Complex extensions (custom workflows, third-party integrations, custom UIs): 4-8 weeks.
+The SAP CAP learning curve is moderate.
+Experienced Node.js or Java developers typically get productive within 2-3 weeks.

 Do I need BTP for every SAP CX implementation?

 Not every implementation needs custom BTP extensions.
-Standard Sales Cloud V2 or Service Cloud V2 implementations may work with configuration alone.
-But any project that requires custom business logic, non-standard integrations, or specialised workflows will need BTP.
+Standard Sales Cloud V2 or Service Cloud V2 can work with configuration alone.
+But anything requiring custom business logic, non-standard integrations, or specialised workflows will need BTP.
 In practice, that’s most projects beyond the simplest scope.
+I’d say 80% of what we deliver touches BTP.

 What’s the difference between the Accelerator and Composable Storefront?

 The Accelerator is Commerce Cloud’s legacy server-side-rendered frontend.
 The Composable Storefront (formerly Spartacus) is the modern Angular-based decoupled frontend.
-New implementations should use the Composable Storefront.
-Existing Accelerator-based storefronts should plan a migration — SAP’s investment is focused on the Composable approach.
+New implementations should use Composable Storefront.
+Period.
+Existing Accelerator storefronts should plan a migration.
+SAP’s investment is going into the Composable approach.
+That’s where the momentum is.

 How do Emarsys and CDP differ?

-Emarsys is for execution — running campaigns, automating workflows, sending communications.
-CDP is for data — unifying profiles, managing consent, resolving identities.
-Emarsys uses CDP data to personalise campaigns, but CDP serves all five products (not just marketing).
+Emarsys is for execution: running campaigns, automating workflows, sending communications.
+CDP is for data: unifying profiles, managing consent, resolving identities.
+Emarsys uses CDP data to personalise campaigns, but CDP serves all five products, not just marketing.
+Think of CDP as the foundation.
+Emarsys is one of the rooms built on top of it.

 The Full SAP CX Portfolio